-- Allegations of plagiarism are to be reported to the News Standards and Best Practices Editor and to your supervisor. - The News Standards and Best Practices Editor shall determine whether an allegation of plagiarism is credible and shall inform VOA Management. - In such instances, the content should be immediately taken down (or annotated to reflect the allegations), pending a more complete investigation of the alleged plagiarism.
-Insert language like this in place of the story: This article is being reviewed - If the News Standards and Best Practices Editor verifies that plagiarized content has in fact been posted on any VOA website and/or social media account, the content in question shall be removed immediately by VOA. - In its place, the language like the following should appear: The article that previously appeared at this location has been removed because it was found to include what we determined to be plagiarized material. - This is in addition to any other notification required by the Best Practices Editor to demonstrate to VOA's global audiences that plagiarized material will not be tolerated and will be removed promptly. - > PLAGIARISM IS ILLEGAL AND UNETHICAL AND STRIKES AT THE VERY HEART OF OUR JOURNALISTIC MISSION - > IT CAN COST THE INDIVIDUAL AND THE AGENCY ITS CREDIBILITY AND REPUTATION AND WILL NOT BE TOLERATED - WE DO NOT PRESENT OTHERS' WORK AS OUR OWN
+- Allegations of plagiarism are to be reported to the News Standards and Best Practices Editor. - The News Standards and Best Practices Editor shall determine whether an allegation of plagiarism is credible and shall inform the VOA Director, the Director of Programming, Division Director and Service Chief. - In such instances, the content should be immediately taken down, pending a more complete investigation of the alleged plagiarism.
+Insert language like this in place of the story:

+This article is being reviewed

+• If the News Standards and Best Practices Editor verifies that plagiarized content has in fact been posted on any VOA website and/or social media account, the content in question shall be permanently removed.
+In its place, the language like the following should appear:

+The article that previously appeared at this location has been removed because it was found to include what we determined to be plagiarized material.

+- This is in addition to any other notification required by the Best Practices Editor to demonstrate to VOA's global audiences that plagiarized material will not be tolerated and will be removed promptly. - > PLAGIARISM IS ILLEGAL AND UNETHICAL AND STRIKES AT THE VERY HEART OF OUR JOURNALISTIC MISSION - > IT CAN COST THE INDIVIDUAL AND THE AGENCY ITS CREDIBILITY AND REPUTATION AND WILL NOT BE TOLERATED - WE DO NOT PRESENT OTHERS' WORK AS OUR OWN

-CONFIRMATION OF PLAGIARISM, AS DESCRIBED IN THIS GUIDE, CAN RESULT IN DISCIPLINARY ACTION, UP TO AND INCLUDING REMOVAL FROM FEDERAL SERVICE https://www.paperrater.com/plagiarism_checker (Checks English copy only)
+CONFIRMATION OF PLAGIARISM, AS DESCRIBED IN THIS GUIDE,

+CAN RESULT IN DISCIPLINARY ACTION, UP TO AND

+INCLUDING REMOVAL FROM FEDERAL SERVICE